top of page

 • Research Artists and Publishers

-Learn about notable printmakers like Bewick and Gould, produced for publications such as Allen's Book of British Birds, and the intensely popular John James Audubon whose life-size paintings in 'Birds of America', a tome valued at £7.5m, featured in the television hit Small Prophets.
+Learn about notable printmakers like Bewick and Gould, who produced works for publications such as Allen's Book of British Birds.
+The intensely popular John James Audubon, whose life-size paintings in 'Birds of America' is valued at £7.5m, featured in the television hit Small Prophets.
 Understanding their work helps identify authentic and valuable prints.

 • Check Condition Carefully